Timmy Ryan: Biographical overview

 Born in Castleconnell, County Limerick, Ryan first arrived on the inter-county scene at the age of twenty, when he first linked up with the Limerick senior team.
 He made his senior debut in the 1930 championship.
-Ryan went on to play a key part for Limerick during a golden age for the team and won three All-Ireland medals, five Munster medals and five National Hurling League medals.
+Ryan went on to win three All-Ireland medals, five Munster medals and five National Hurling League medals with Limerick.
 An All-Ireland runner-up on two occasions, Ryan also captained the team to the All-Ireland title in 1934.

 Ryan represented the Munster inter-provincial team at various times throughout his career, winning five Railway Cup medals.
 At club level, he won thirteen championship medals with Ahane.

 Throughout his inter-county career, Ryan made a then record of 45 championship appearances for Limerick.
 His retirement came following the conclusion of the 1946 championship.

 In retirement from playing, Ryan became involved in team management and coaching.
 He was a selector and adviser with Ahane during their championship victory in 1955.

-Ryan is regarded as one of Limerick's all-time greatest hurlers.

 Playing career

 Club

-Ryan was just sixteen years-old when the Ahane club was formed in 1926.
+Ryan was sixteen years-old when the Ahane club was formed in 1926.
 His first success came in 1928 when a 5–1 to 2–2 defeat of Kilmeedy gave him a junior championship medal.

-1929 also proved to be a successful year for Ryan.
-A 1–8 to 1–2 defeat of Cappamore gave him an intermediate championship medal.
+In 1929, a 1–8 to 1–2 defeat of Cappamore gave Ryan an intermediate championship medal.

-In 1931, Ryan was a key part of the Ahane team that reached the final of the senior championship.
-A 5–5 to 1–4 trouncing of Croom gave Ahane their first senior title, while it also gave Ryan his first championship medal.
+In 1931, he was a part of the Ahane team that reached the final of the senior championship.
+A 5–5 to 1–4 win over Croom gave Ahane their first senior title, while it also gave Ryan his first championship medal.

 Ahane failed to retain their title, however, Ryan's team returned to the championship decider once again in 1933.
 A 1–7 to 1–1 defeat of Croom gave him his second championship medal.
-It was the beginning of a run of success, as Ahane went on to dominated club hurling in Limerick for the rest of the decade.
 Back-to-back defeats of Kildimo in 1934 and 1935, followed by four successive defeats of Croom brought Ryan's championship medal tally to eight.

 Eight-in-a-row proved beyond Ahane, as Croom triumphed in 1940 and again in 1941.

 Ahane hurlers bounced back in 1942 to reach a tenth successive county decider.
 A 7–8 to 1–0 defeat of Rathkeale gave Ryan a ninth winners' medal in the hurling championship.
-This victory set Ahane off on another great run of success.
 Further defeats of Croom, Rathkeale (twice) and Granagh-Ballingarry yielded further championships in succession.
 These victories brought Ryan's championship medal tally to a remarkable thirteen.